 Answer.
-The NADR account crosscuts several key areas of our foreign policy concerns by supporting nonproliferation activities to prevent, security, and containing WMD; strengthening international agreements on nonproliferation constraints; and ensures peaceful cooperation regarding nuclear safety; preventing and countering terror attacks on U.S. interests at home and abroad; and promoting peace and regional stability, while meeting humanitarian needs in post-conflict environments including nonproliferation, counterterrorism, and humanitarian assistance
+The NADR account crosscuts several key areas of our foreign policy concerns by supporting nonproliferation activities to prevent, security, and containing WMD; strengthening international agreements on nonproliferation constraints; and ensures peaceful cooperation regarding nuclear safety; preventing and countering terror attacks on U.S. interests at home and abroad; and promoting peace and regional stability, while meeting humanitarian needs in post-conflict environments including nonproliferation, counterterrorism, and humanitarian assistance.

 Four offices within the Bureau of International Security and Nonproliferation expend NADR program funds.
 The Nonproliferation and Disarmament Fund is requesting \$38 million for FY 2007.
 The NDF will not know how its FY 2007 funds will be allocated until the third or fourth quarter of the fiscal year owing to the nature of NDF operations, but during the last 5 years a majority of its program funds have been expended in Europe and Eurasia, though only about 20 percent of NDF's projects to date are in the former Soviet Union.
-The NWMDE programs are requestprojects to date are in the former Soviet Union.
 The NWMDE programs are requesting \$56.2 million for FY 2007.
 NWMDE will continue to expend the majority of its program funds in the former Soviet Union.
 With the resources from the Iraq Relief and Reconstruction Fund (IRRF) and NDF it has only been in recent years that it has started scientist redirection programs in Iraq and Libya and they make up less than 5 percent of the total program spending.
 The Office of Multilateral Nuclear and Security Affairs is requesting \$50 million for the voluntary contribution to the International Atomic Energy Agency.
-These finds are used primarily for the IAEA's safe. security Affairs is requesting \$50 limiton for the voluntary contribution to the international Atomic Energy Agency.
 These funds are used primarily for the IAEA's safeguards, technical cooperation, nuclear security, and nuclear safety programs, of which a significant portion goes to programs in Europe and Eurasia.
 For example, approximately 25 percent of IAEA technical cooperation funds were expended in 2004, the last year for which figures are available.
-ISN is also requesting \$19.8 million for its contribution to the International Monitoring System, which operates globally
+ISN is also requesting \$19.8 million for its contribution to the International Monitoring System, which operates globally.